 Wednesday, September 30, 2009

 Ready to head a little south of the border?
 Here's the recipe, as promised, for my black bean soup.
-This one is good all loaded up at the end with shredded cheese, but let me just warn ya, don't invite fancy company over to eat it with you.
+This one is good loaded up at the end with shredded cheese and sour cream.
+But let me warn you, you may not want to invite fancy company over to eat it with you.
 Once that cheese is all melty, it can get a bit messy!

 You already know I'm not great about having exact recipes but here is an ingredient list: